GeorgiKeranov/nodejs-course-projects/weather-app/README.md

 - [How to Use](#how-to-use)

 ## Technologies Used
-- [chalk](https://www.npmjs.com/package/chalk) - to change colors in the terminal
+- [request](https://www.npmjs.com/package/request) - to make HTTP requests easily
-- [yargs](https://www.npmjs.com/package/yargs) - to easily handle terminal commands and add descriptions to them
+- [env-cmd](https://www.npmjs.com/package/env-cmd) - program for executing commands using an environment from an env file

 ## How to install